lipezaballa/todosActivity/README.md

 Using the existing method `remove` on todo.service.ts, remove a TODO when it's clicked.
 Note that the `remove` method is intentionally made, so it randomly sometimes fails.
 This error should be handled as you see fit.
+#SOLUTION: Adds a click event in the todo-item component, which will be triggered when the user clicks on the list item.
+In the event handler, call the remove method of the todoService, which will remove the todo from the todo list.
+It updates the todo list after removing using the getAll method of the todoService.
+To solve the failure of the remove, you can do a try-catch, and handle the error in the catch, from now it only prints by console that has failed

 ### Replace the mock service by backend API calls